18 May 2022

 In addition, all modes of exercise proved to be effective, both aerobic and anaerobic.
 It’s no surprise that exercise and mental health, and particularly the effect of exercise on depression, has gained a lot of interest in the field of sport psychology.

 One study looked at the effects of exercise on mood changes.
-Researchers from the United Kingdom analyzed the extent to which a depressed mood pre-exercise can impact the influence of exercise on changes in other mood states.(5)
+Researchers from the United Kingdom analysed the extent to which a depressed mood pre-exercise can impact the influence of exercise on changes in other mood states.(5)

 Participants were either allocated to a no-depression group, or a depressed mood group based on pre-exercise depression scores.
 The exercise intervention consisted of a one hour aerobic dance session.